 Tenant Protections: Protect tenants’ rights, improve living conditions in rental housing, and ensure renters can fully participate in community life.

-More than half of Minneapolis’ nearly 420,000 residents rent their housing.
-Renters in Minneapolis are more likely to be people of color and indigenous people and to have lower incomes.
+More than half of In Minneapolis’ nearly 420,000 51 percent of residents rent their housing.
+Renters in Minneapolis are also more likely to be people of color and indigenous people and to have lower incomes.
 Increased rents, decreased or stagnant incomes and the loss of affordable housing units have challenged many residents in their search for affordable housing, and have put many renters at risk of living in housing that may not be decent, affordable, healthy or safe.
 These factors also put renters at greater risk of eviction, which exacerbates housing instability.

 Ensuring long-term housing stability is essential to the success of the city and its residents.
-This requires investments in rental housing quality, affordability and access, and investments in residents to protect civil rights and support every individual’s ability to overcome housing barriers, to access safe, decent and affordable housing, and to participate fully in community life.
+This requires investments in rental housing quality, affordability, and access,.
+In addition, and investments in resident's ability to protect their civil rights and support every individual’s aids in their ability to overcome housing barriers by improving , to access to safe, decent, and affordable housing; supporting their ability, and to participate fully in community life.

 The City will seek to accomplish the following action steps to protect tenants’ rights, improve living conditions in rental housing, and ensure renters can fully participate in community life.

-- Ensure an equitable focus of City policy and resources on promoting the ability of tenants to secure and maintain stable housing, including increased City participation in Tenant Remedies Actions.
+- Ensure an equitable focus of Focus City policies and resources on equitably promoting the ability of tenants to secure and maintain stable housing, including increased City participation in Tenant Remedies Actions.

 - Ensure tenants and landlords are aware of their rights in their native language by providing materials in commonly spoken languages of Minneapolis residents.

 - Identify and implement policy, financial, regulatory, and other incentives and disincentives that reduce evictions, support source of income protection, and expand tenant protections.